 Catchy tunes make loyal customers

 When I was a young girl in Egypt, certain commercial jingles were so well known we used to sing them like pop songs.
 Combine a catchy tune with simple lyrics and you had a hit on your hands.I still remember three by heart: an add for running shoes, one for a coconut chocolate bar and one for non-stick pans (don’t ask, I will never understand how my memory works).
 As a consumer, I was naturally drawn to these products as I had an affinity to their jingles.
 These brands had successfully converted me to a point that I had become their ambassador.
 What about the Jesus brand?
 Are Christians Brand Ambassadors for Jesus or PR Nightmares?

 How many running shoes are sold thanks to top athletes in their fields (Air Jordan anyone?).
 There was a point in time when a product was assured success if it was affiliated to a certain actor/singer/athlete provided that no personal scandal erupted to dethrone the star in question.

 The Corporate World’s obsession with Brands

-The corporate world is no different than the world of marketing when it comes to its image.
+When it comes to its own image, the corporate world is no different than the world of marketing.
 Any large-scale corporation has a certain brand and image it wants to protect (even copyright) and it will go to great lengths to ensure no one infringes on its image, including its employees.

 Abiding by the Corporate Code of Conduct